+Conclusion on Q2: 5 companies out of 6 agreed to the changes proposed in R2-2009417 [2] to remove the multipleNS-And-Pmax-IAB in 38.306.One company wanted to keep the capability regardless of the parameter being practically not used.

+This CR require further update to cover the changes discussed in [5], according to conclusion 5.
+Therefore, a new updated CR is proposed to be worked out for agreement.

-Since, the multiple NS are not defined for IAB-MT in RAN4 specifications, the changes in TS38.306 CR are to remove the capability that was previously agreed as a placeholder for potentially defined requirements.
+Proposal 2: Agree to TS38.306 CR in [6] removing the capability multipleNS-And-Pmax-IAB..Since, the multiple NS are not defined for IAB-MT in RAN4 specifications, the changes in TS38.306 CR are to remove the capability that was previously agreed as a placeholder for potentially defined requirements.

 Companies are invited to provide their views whether they agree with the proposed changes.